Scripting

 changeDescription('My Shortcut', 'New Description');

-Note: a shortcut's description is only visible in categories that use a list layout, not in those that use a grid layout.
+A shortcut's description is only visible in categories that use a list layout, not in those that use a grid layout.

 changeIcon